claytonwramsey/www/content/blog/prompt.md

 ### If it's worth doing, it's worth doing badly

 I'll now cover the opposite case: my peers who see generative models as superior to their own output.
-I believe nothing could be further from the truth.
-I see people using large language models most often in professional communication, typically to produce fluff or fix the tone of their original prompts.
+I see this most often in professional communication, typically to produce fluff or fix the tone of their original prompts.
-Every single time, the model obscures the original meaning and adds layer upon layer of superfluous nonsense to even the simplest of ideas.
+Every single time, the model obscures the original meaning and adds layers of superfluous nonsense to even the simplest of ideas.
 If you're lucky, it at least won't be wrong, but most often the model will completely fabricate critical details of the original writing and produce something completely incomprehensible.
 No matter how bad any original human's writing is, I can (hopefully?) trust that they have some kind of internal understanding to share; with a language model, there is no such luck.